Periodontal Disease Treatment Vienna, VA

 How do you prevent periodontitis?

 In most cases, antibiotics like tetracycline hydrochloride, doxycycline, and minocycline can help to alleviate periodontitis.
-These antibiotics can kill bacteria, calm inflammation, and halt collagenase (a protein which destroys the connective tissue).
+These antibiotics can kill bacteria, calm inflammation, and halt collagenase (a protein which destroys the connective gum tissue).
 Taking these medications according to your doctor’s instructions can help reduce the symptoms of periodontitis and improve your oral health.

 Can periodontal disease make you sick?